Aphthous: Pertaining to, characterized by, or affected with aphthae.

 Therefore, Aphthous Stomatitis can be defined as the inflammation of the mouth by small ulcers in the mucous membrane.

-Aphthous Ulcers are more commonly referred to as Canker Sores.
+An illustration of a patient suffering from Aphthous Ulcers.
+Aphthous Ulcers are more commonly referred to as Canker Sores. |

 According to Medscape,